 Set it aside for 30 short days.
 Tell yourself, “I’m taking a month off from worrying about my bodyweight.
 I’m going to spend this time learning how the foods I’ve been eating are impacting me, creating new healthy habits that will serve me the rest of my life.
 I’m going to address my emotional relationship with food, finding other ways to relieve anxiety, self-sooth, and manage stress.
 I’m going to make new like-minded friends, and lean on them for support and encouragement.
 I’m going to purposefully seek victories that have nothing to do with the scale.
 And when the weight loss mentality I’ve had for so long creeps into the program (what if you ate a little less, maybe one peek at the scale…), I’m going to gently acknowledge it, then say, ‘this is not that,’ and remind myself why I’m here.”

 You’ve done it your way for years, maybe decades.
 And it’s never worked the way you want it to.
 You want MORE, and weight loss diets are never going to get you there.
 But maybe the Whole30 can.
 It certainly has, for millions of people just like you.
-But to find out, you have to do it my way.
+Would you spend the next 45 days (30 days for the program, and 15 days for reintroduction) exploring the possibility for yourself?

 The worst thing that will happen is you’ll eat really tasty, whole, nutritious food for 30 days, and nothing will change.
 You’ll look the same, feel the same, and have taken nothing from the experience other than some delicious recipes.
 (Spoiler: This is highly unlikely.)